-2022 investor outreach
+2023 investor outreach

 Our investor engagement initiatives occur year-round.
-During 2022, JLL provided institutional investors with a wide variety of opportunities to provide feedback through different channels including through our:
+During 2023, JLL provided institutional investors with a wide variety of opportunities to provide feedback through different channels including through our:

-- Investor Outreach Program: More than 200 one-on-one investor meetings and calls, reaching holders of approximately 40% of our shares. - Meetings & Conferences: Attended four industry conferences, hosted multiple investor headquarters visits, and participated in two sellside sponsored industry days. - Investor Briefing: Management hosted an in-person and webcast Investor Briefing to provide insight into JLL's long-term growth strategy, key differentiators and 2025 financial targets.
+- Investor Outreach Program: More than 200 one-on-one investor meetings and calls, reaching holders of approximately 40% of our shares. - Meetings & conferences: Attended six industry conferences, hosted multiple investor headquarters visits, and participated in two sell-side sponsored industry days. - Corporate governance calls: The Chairman of our Board of Directors held meetings with five of JLL's top shareholders to discuss Corporate Governance, Executive Compensation, and Sustainability.